ms1-learner/python-02-en/02_classes_modules_and_packages/02_challenge/README.md

 ## Part 1
 - Define a Vehicle Class
   - Create a `Vehicle` class in a separate module.
 Attributes should include model, make, year, price, and discount.
-Include methods for setting and getting these attributes.
+Include methods for getting these attributes.
 - Vehicle Inventory
   - Create an `Inventory` class that maintains a collection of `Vehicle` instances.
 Implement methods to add a vehicle and retrieve vehicles based on various criteria (e.g., make, year, price range).
 - Discount Application